jzonthemtn/hashitalks2021-terraform-nlp/README.md

 ```

 The response will be a JSON-encoded list of entities (`George Washington` and `United States`) from the text.

+## GPU

+For training and serving on a GPU:

+1. Modify the Dockerfiles to use the commented CUDA base image.
+1. Use a GPU-capable EC2 instance type for the ECS cluster.
+1. Install the appropriate CUDA runtime on the EC2 instance(s).

 ## License